 The role of clinical social work in healthcare continues to evolve here at UT Health Austin as we integrate highly focused social workers into each clinical care space.
-From neurology, to women’s health, to cancer treatment, our social workers are an elevated part of the treatment process for patients.
-We sat down with UT Health Austin’s new Director of Clinical Social Work, Donna Shanor, to learn more about how UT Health Austin empowers collaboration between social workers and medical providers to treat the whole patient, not just their symptoms.
+From neurology and women’s health to cancer treatment, our social workers are an elevated part of the treatment process for patients.
+We sat down with UT Health Austin’s new Director of Clinical Social Work, Donna Shanor, LCSW, LCDC, to learn more about how UT Health Austin empowers collaboration between social workers and medical providers to treat the whole patient, not just their symptoms.
 But to really get the full picture of what drives Shanor each day, we went back to the beginning, back to why she chose social work, her “defining moment” as she describes it.

 What it boils down to is, making an impact.
 Just as that little boy who gave Shanor the rose after graduating the fifth grade made such an impact on her, Shanor and her experienced team of clinical social workers intend to make an impact here UT Health Austin.

 “Our role here is to provide comprehensive and specialized care, and social work is a huge part of that.
 We want to know how the whole person is doing, because we know there’s a connection between the mind and the body, and social workers are experts at identifying that.
 We’re working as a team with the medical providers, and they depend on us.
 We might not be experts in neuroimmunology or surgery, but we are really good at connecting with people in their most vulnerable times, and there’s where impact is made.”

 For our social workers, identifying unique obstacles to patients’ care means understanding that emotional health, mental health, and stress levels are all connected to physical health.
 Our social workers connect the dots and provide psychotherapy or supportive counseling for the patient as well as individual or family counseling to produce the desired health outcome: improved quality of life.